Advantages and Disadvantages of Functional Organizational Structure

 Which Company is Suitable for a Functional Structure?

 The functional organizational structure best suits the smaller organizations rather than the ones which produce many different types of products.
 Also, the functional organizational structure suits best the operations which require deep knowledge.
 For example, the expertise of the department is very important for a research and development project.
 Employees are grouped based on their skills and expertise in the functional organizational structures.
 The reporting hierarchy is clear in this structure.

-Below figure illustrates the organizational structure of FedEx which is a great example of functional organizational structure.
+The below figure illustrates the organizational structure of FedEx which is a great example of a functional organizational structure.